 Saturday: 10 a.m. – between 8 and 11.30 p.m.

-The Liège Christmas market is the oldest one of Belgium and celebrates its 29th birthday this year.
+The Liège Christmas market is the oldest Christmas market of Belgium.
 It has more than 200 chalets that attract more than 1.5 million visitors every year.

 Saint-Lambert Square and Marché de Liège Square